quicwg/base-drafts/draft-ietf-quic-transport.md

 relies on reception of ICMP messages (e.g., IPv6 Packet Too Big messages) that indicate when an IP packet is dropped because it is larger than the local router MTU.
 DPLPMTUD can also optionally use these messages.
-This use of ICMP messages is potentially vulnerable to attacks by elements that cannot observe packets but might successfully guess the addresses used on the path.
+This use of ICMP messages is potentially vulnerable to attacks by entities that cannot observe packets but might successfully guess the addresses used on the path.
 These attacks could reduce the PMTU to a bandwidth-inefficient value.